 The Bravo Dome CO2 field encompasses 1.2 million acres in Harding, Union and Quay Counties in the northeastern area of the State.
-It contains estimated resources of 16.3 trillion cubic feet, of which 7.0 to 10.6 trillion cubic feet are considered economically recoverable.
+It contains estimated resources of 16.3 trillion cubic feet, of which 7.0 tcf to 10.6 tcf are considered economically recoverable.
 Although the State has long produced limited quantities of liquid and solid CO2 for use in the food and the engineering industries, the main commercial value of CO2 deposits is derived from the use of the product in its gaseous form in enhanced oil recovery projects in the Permian Basin of Texas and New Mexico.
 Future sales ultimately will depend on the CO2 requirements of such projects and on the State's proportion of the market, which is shared with Colorado's Sheep Mountain and Little Sheep Mountain, McElmo Dome and Doe Creek Fields.
-Sales of CO2 were approximately 107.3 bcf in Fiscal Year 2014, a decrease of 7.3 percent from 115.8 bcf during Fiscal Year 2013.
-The weighted average wellhead price of CO2 sales for Fiscal Year 2014 was \$1.47 per mcf reported at the production facility, an increase of 14 cents from \$1.33 per mcf during Fiscal Year 2013.
+Sales of CO2 were approximately 105.13 bcf in Fiscal Year 2015, a decrease of 2.1 percent from 107.3 bcf during Fiscal Year 2014.
+The weighted average wellhead price of CO2 sales for Fiscal Year 2015 was \$1.22 per mcf reported at the production facility, a decrease of 25 cents from \$1.47 per mcf during Fiscal Year 2014.
 Severance Taxes on CO2 are levied at the rate of 3.75 percent of taxable sales value.
 Deductions have ranged from 32.7 percent in Fiscal Year 2006 to 22.9 percent in Fiscal Year 2008.
-Weighted average deductions were 26.6 percent in Fiscal Year 2014.
+Weighted average deductions were 32.1 percent in Fiscal Year 2015.